 This type of debt Issued by the State on behalf of the Sportfish Program and the Alaska International Airport System or by the University is secured only by revenues derived from the issuing enterprise.
 Revenue Debt is not a general obligation of the State or the University and does not require voter approval.
 Such debt is authorized by law and issued by the University or by the State Bond Committee.
-This type of debt includes International Airports Revenue Bonds, Sport Fish Revenue Bonds, various University Revenue Bonds and Notes, and Toll Facilities Revenue Bonds.
+This type of debt includes International Airports Revenue Bonds, Sport Fish Revenue Bonds, Clean Water and Drinking Water Fund Bonds, various University Revenue Bonds and Notes, and Toll Facilities Revenue Bonds.
+While the State hasn't issued any long term Clean Water or Drinking Water Fund Revenue Bonds, it does undertake an annual overnight borrowing to provide for operational goals of the Funds.

-At June 30, 2010, State Revenue and University Debt was \$736.8 million, as shown on Table 1.1.
+At June 30, 2011, State Revenue and University Debt was \$746.4 million, as shown on Table 1.1.